LeoKeogh/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-Developped by Leo Keogh.
+Game developped over 5 days by Leo Keogh.

-It has no backend for proper data persistence.
+The application has no backend for proper data persistence.
 It uses the browser's local storage (bad!) for saving player scores.

-Development length: 5 days

 ## Previews